 The BBA Program Office provides administrative support and a wide array of student services for the school.
 Student services are offered to all enrolled BBA students to enhance their academic experience and professional development, and include academic advising, career services, study abroad, and leadership development.

-Upon admission to the McCombs School every undergraduate student is assigned to a professional academic adviser.
+Every McCombs undergraduate student is assigned to a professional academic adviser prior to their first semester enrolled in school.
 Academic advisers in the BBA Program Office provide individualized, comprehensive advising and serve as a referral resource to students to ensure timely progress toward degree completion.
 Faculty advisers are also available in each academic department to help students explore their educational and career goals.

 All students are encouraged to meet regularly with their assigned advisers.
 However, those who have been enrolled in the school for at least one semester are permitted to self-advise and register without consulting an academic adviser.
 To be eligible to self-advise, the student must have a University grade point average of at least 2.00.
 Like all undergraduate students, those who self-advise are responsible for knowing the requirements of the degree program they have chosen, for enrolling in courses appropriate to that degree program, for meeting the prerequisites of the courses selected, and for taking courses in the proper sequence to ensure timely progress toward the degree.
 See Student Responsibility in The University section for more information.